Mydolls: Reformation

 Kathy Johnston, Dianna Ray's wife, played guitar with Mydolls at their farewell show in 1985.
 She later collaborated with Dianna and Trish in the bands World War I (Women with Instruments), Black Dresses and They Should Have Been Blondes.
 Johnston continued to play live with Mydolls after their reformation in 2008.
 She died in 2011 of MDS, a rare blood cancer.

 In 2007, A World of Her Own, the Mydolls' complete anthology CD, was released by Grand Theft Audio.
 The set includes 2 CDs and a 24-page booklet of song lyrics, photos, flyers, and liner notes.
 In November 2008 Mydolls reformed to play at the "Noise and Smoke Festival" in Houston, Texas.

-2011-Present
+2011–present

 In January 2011, Mydolls were featured in the book Visual Vitriol: The Street Art and Subcultures of the Punk and Hardcore Generations (Univ.
 Press of Mississippi).
 They are featured in an extensive interview in the January 2013 issue of the long-time punk fanzine Maximumrocknroll.